lf-edge/ekuiper/docs/en_US/plugins/plugins_tutorial.md

 ### Plugin compilation

 The plugin should use the same environment as the production environment eKuiper to compile in principle.
 If the production environment is eKuiper docker, should use the dev docker environment that has the same version as the production environment to compile the plugin.
-For example, if the production environment uses docker mirroring [lfedge/ekuiper:0.3.0](https://registry.hub.docker.com/layers/lfedge/ekuiper/0.3.0/images/sha256-0e3543d33f6f8c56de044d5ff001fd39b9e26f82219ca5fd25605953ed33580e?context=explore), the plugin should be compiled in [lfedge/ekuiper:0.3.0-dev](https://registry.hub.docker.com/layers/lfedge/ekuiper/0.3.0-dev/images/sha256-a309d3821b55b01dc01c4f4a04e83288bf5526325f0073197387f2ca425260d0?context=explore) environment.
+For example, if the production environment uses docker mirroring [lfedge/ekuiper:0.4.0-slim](https://registry.hub.docker.com/layers/lfedge/ekuiper/0.4.0-alpine/images/sha256-f79e9afd020a05f443d1864ee08007fe472e0d15e266d48a1f636fbd0343d507?context=explore), the plugin should be compiled in [lfedge/ekuiper:0.4.0](https://registry.hub.docker.com/layers/lfedge/ekuiper/0.4.0/images/sha256-dcc1420cbbd501aedd1bfe4093818a69726de1d6365974b69e99e1d5bc671836?context=explore) environment.

-Please refer [Docker compile](#docker编译) for the compilation process.
+Please refer [Docker compile](#Docker-compile) for the compilation process.
 The compiled plugin can be tested in the Development Docker image before deploying.

 ### Plugin deployment